davecra/easyEWS/README.md

 # ALERT

-This library will be deprcated after FEB 2025 because the getEwsTokenAsync() function that this library uses will be deprecated by Microaoft and will no longer work.
-For more information on the functionality, please see the note at the op of this Microaoft article:
+This library will be deprcated after FEB 2025 because the makeEwsRequestAsync() function that this library uses will be deprecated by Microsoft and will no longer work.
+For more information on the functionality, please see the note at the top of this Microsoft article:

 [Use Exchange Web Services (EWS) from an Outlook add-in](https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/web-services?product=outlook)